 Every three years, energy efficiency codes are updated to current times.
 Gradually, California takes steps towards its ultimate goal of carbon neutrality.
-This August, the CEC has officially finalized their plans for 2022’s Energy Codes.
+This August, the CEC has officially finalized its plans for 2022’s Energy Codes.
 California Building Standards Commission (CBSC) will review these plans for approval in December.
 Then, the construction industry will have a year to prepare before changes take effect on January 1, 2023.
 Only permits pulled after this date will be subject to 2022 building energy efficiency standards.
 Get involved in workshops and hearing events, plus access documents on the California Energy Commission’s website.
-As Commissioner J. Andrew McAllister states, “Buildings profoundly influence our health, environment and economy.”
-With each new code cycle, buildings in California become more weather resistant, energy efficient, and environmentally friendly.
+As Commissioner J. Andrew McAllister states, “Buildings profoundly influence our health, environment, and economy.”
+With each new code cycle, buildings in California become more weather-resistant, energy-efficient, and environmentally friendly.
 Simultaneously, the costs of these new technologies become more affordable and available.

-As HERS Raters, BarrierEnergy has firsthand experience inspecting and reporting building energy efficiency.
+As HERS Raters, BarrierEnergy has firsthand experience inspecting and reporting on energy-efficient buildings.
 We report compliance with these codes directly to state authorities.
 Furthermore, we provide consultation to builders, engineers, and contractors in the construction industry.
 It is our job to stay ahead of code updates so we can prepare and counsel our clients.
-Please, contact us with any questions you might have about 2022 building energy efficiency standards.
+Feel free to contact us with any questions you might have about 2022 building energy efficiency standards.

 Electric-Ready Requirements for Single-Family Homes: